andrzejsliwa/andrzejsliwa.github.io/_posts/2018-09-14-pairing-challanges.md

 # Ideas

-In discussions with my team members I collected set of ideas which address some of the tradeoffs listed above:
+In discussions with my team members I collected a set of ideas which address some of the tradeoffs listed above:

 #### Pairing only on kickoff - of structure/architecture then splitting